ClaireLimesand/-prime-solo-project-2021/README.md

 # Gifter
 *Duration: 2 weeks*

-This was my first full-stack CRUD app!
-What an adventure.
 Gifter allows a user to keep track of their loved one’s upcoming events and add gift ideas so a special day will never catch them by surprise and they’ll always have a thoughtful present idea in their pocket.
 Users can browse their friends, their upcoming events, and view a friend’s page where they can add, edit, or delete a gift idea, or check out what gifts they thought their loved one might enjoy.
 Be ready, gift easy.

+This was my first full-stack CRUD app!
+It's not perfect but I'm proud and excited to use all the lessons I learned building it on my next project!

 ![Working Image](/public/gifter_demo.gif)